Getting an Interview

 However, I later learned that the person who got the offer and accepted the job worked previously with one of my interviewers at another company.
 When I heard this, I couldn't help but wonder if I had wasted my time unwittingly participating in an interview charade if it was already in the bag that this person would get the job.
 A couple months later, I ran into a colleage who told me about an administrative job they had pursued at Brightcove, only to learn that someone who had worked previously with one of the interviewers or hiring manager got the job instead.
 I hope these experiences are both rare exceptions to what is otherwise a fair and competitive process where every candidate invited in to interview at Brightcove has a genuine shot at getting the job.

-I applied online and the process took a day – interviewed at Brightcove.
+I applied online.
+The process took 1 day – interviewed at Brightcove (London, England (UK)).

-I applied through a staffing agency and the process took 2 weeks – interviewed at Brightcove in November 2012.
+I applied through a staffing agency.
+The process took 2 weeks – interviewed at Brightcove (London, England (UK)) in November 2012.

-Interview Question – What is the ratio of a pipeline in a perfect sales world?
-View Answer
+- What is the ratio of a pipeline in a perfect sales world?
+1 Answer

-The process took a day – interviewed at Brightcove in May 2011.
+The process took 1 day – interviewed at Brightcove in May 2011.

 My first phone screen was with the VP of Engineering.
 It was extremely positive; even though he had no domain experience about my background, he was able to drill into my strengths and weaknesses very well and I felt by the end of the conversation that he had somehow "figured me out" and specifically how I would fit into the organization and what challenges I would need mentorship around.
 Later, I've heard other candidates mention that they were attracted to Brightcove for this same demonstration of leadership and insightfulness from either this VP or other mgmt.